VinayEdula/OS/SourceCodetoExecutable.md

 So, instruction `MOV A, 0006` → becomes `MOV A, 4006`.
 This ensures that the program accesses the correct memory locations at runtime.

+#### Absolute vs. Relative Addressing in Relocation

+**Absolute Addressing:** Uses fixed memory addresses (e.g., `JMP 2050H`).
+The instruction directly specifies the target memory address.
+When the program is moved, these absolute addresses must be modified using the relocation table because they depend on the program’s physical location.

+**Relative Addressing:** Uses offsets (e.g., `JMP +05` or `JMP LOOP`, where the assembler stores the distance from the current instruction).
+These addresses are position-independent — if the program moves, the relative offset remains valid.
+Hence, **relative addresses often don’t need relocation.**

 ---

 ### 5. **Machine Code Generation**